SnorlaxYum/Simputer/contents/Browser/20180504-waiting-for-pray-for-the-wicked.md

 title: Waiting for Pray For The Wicked
 date: 2018-05-04 00:00
 modified: 2018-05-05 12:00
-tags:
-- Panic!
+tags: Panic!
 At The Disco
-- Pray For The Wicked
+     Pray For The Wicked
-authors: Sim
+author: Sim
 summary: It will be available on June 22, 2018!
 ogimage: /images/og/pray-for-the-wicked-twitter.png
 ---